intersystems-community/irisdemo-demo-htap/ICM/DOC/IRIS_x_SAPHANA.md

 SAP HANA will be deployed as an EC2 box.
 So we can open AWS **EC2 Dashboard** and find it there.
 It will help if you filter by your label.
 You should see an i3.xlarge machine with no name on your list.
 That's SAP HANA.
 It will have the state "Initializing" for a while.

 While it is being deployed, we can take note of its endpoint.
-IRIS will be talking to SAP HANA through its **Private IP**.
+InterSystems IRIS will be talking to SAP HANA through its **Private IP**.
 If you click on the machine, it will appear under the **Description** tab just bellow.
 Take note of that.

 Also take note of its **Public IP** so we can use it to configure SAP HANA.